Medically reviewed by Drugs.com. Last updated on Dec 14, 2022.

 - Stool sample.
 There are a number of different stool sample tests used to detect C. difficile infection of the colon.

 - Blood tests.
-These may reveal an abnormally high white blood cell count (leukocytosis), which may indicate pseudomembranous colitis.
+These may reveal an unusually high white blood cell count, called leukocytosis, which may indicate an infection such as C. difficile if you also have diarrhea.

 - Colonoscopy or sigmoidoscopy.
-In both of these tests, your doctor uses a tube with a miniature camera at its tip to examine the inside of your colon for signs of pseudomembranous colitis — raised, yellow plaques (lesions), as well as swelling.
+In both of these tests, your doctor uses a tube with a miniature camera at its tip to examine the inside of your colon for signs of pseudomembranous colitis — raised, yellow plaques called lesions, as well as swelling.

 - Imaging tests.
-If you have severe symptoms, your doctor may obtain an abdominal X-ray or an abdominal CT scan to look for complications such as toxic megacolon or colon rupture.
+If you have severe symptoms, your provider may obtain an abdominal X-ray or an abdominal CT scan to look for complications such as toxic megacolon or colon rupture.

 Treatment strategies include:

-- Stopping the antibiotic or other medication that's thought to be causing your signs and symptoms, if possible.
-Sometimes, this may be enough to resolve your condition or at least ease signs, such as diarrhea.
+- Stopping the antibiotic or other medication that's thought to be causing your symptoms, if possible.
+Sometimes, this may be enough to resolve your condition or at least ease symptoms, such as diarrhea.

 - Having fecal microbial transplantation (FMT).
-If your condition is extremely severe, you may be given a transplant of stool (fecal transplant) from a healthy donor to restore the balance of bacteria in your colon.
-The donor stool may be delivered through a nasogastric tube, inserted into the colon or placed in a capsule you swallow.
-Often, doctors will use a combination of antibiotic treatment followed by FMT.
+If your condition is extremely severe or you have had more than one recurrence of the infection, you may be given a transplant of stool from a healthy donor to restore the balance of bacteria in your colon.
+The donor stool may be given through a nasogastric tube, inserted into the colon or placed in a capsule you swallow.
+Doctors may use a combination of antibiotic treatment followed by FMT.

-Once you begin treatment for pseudomembranous colitis, signs and symptoms may begin to improve within a few days.
+Once you begin treatment for pseudomembranous colitis, symptoms may begin to improve within a few days.

 Treating recurring pseudomembranous colitis

 - Repeat antibiotics.
-You may need a second or third round of antibiotics to resolve your condition.
+You may need a second or third round of antibiotics to resolve your condition and may need a longer duration of therapy.

 - Fecal microbial transplantation (FMT).
 FMT is used to treat recurrent pseudomembranous colitis.
-You'll receive healthy, cleaned stool in a capsule, nasogastrically or inserted into your colon.
+You'll receive healthy, cleaned stool in a capsule, through a nasogastric tube or directly into your colon.

-Your primary care doctor can usually treat pseudomembranous colitis.
-Based on your signs and symptoms, you may be referred to a specialist in digestive diseases (gastroenterologist).
-If your signs and symptoms are particularly severe, you may be told to seek emergency treatment.
+Your primary health care provider can usually treat pseudomembranous colitis.
+Based on your symptoms, you may be referred to a specialist in digestive diseases, known as a gastroenterologist.
+If your symptoms are particularly severe, you may be told to seek emergency treatment.

 What you can do